NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Methods

 \subsection{Experiments}

-We leverage the pre-trained single-channel models of SLEEPYLAND \cite{DeiRossi2025} as base predictors.
-Currently, these models cover the EEG and EOG modalities, and include U-Sleep \cite{Perslev2021}, DeepResNet \cite{Olesen2021}, and SleepTransformer \cite{Phan2022sleeptransformer} models.
+We leverage the open-weights pre-trained single-channel models of SLEEPYLAND \cite{DeiRossi2025} as base encoders, yielding marginal representations for each $<$modality, channel$>$ pair.
+These models consider the EEG and EOG modalities and include U-Sleep \cite{Perslev2021}, DeepResNet \cite{Olesen2021}, and SleepTransformer \cite{Phan2022sleeptransformer}, spanning diverse paradigms (convolutional, recurrent, and attention-based) and operating on different input representations (raw signals for U-Sleep and DeepResNet, and spectrograms for SleepTransformer).
+In addition, following the same training protocol, data and splits, we train variants of these architectures using exclusively the EMG modality (Appendix \ref{apd:A_emg}), extending the set of unimodal encoders available for multimodal fusion.

-\paragraph{Datasets} The base models were pre-trained on several PSG datasets available from the National Sleep Research Resource \cite{Zhang2024}.
-To prevent data leakage, NAP is trained on their hold out sets and on the BSWR dataset \cite{Aellen2024}, unseen by the base models.
-Additional out-of-domain (OOD) datasets, never seen during the training of either the frozen base predictors or NAP itself, are used for evaluation: DOD-H \& DOD-O \cite{Guillot2020}, DCSM \cite{Perslev2021}, SEDF-SC \& SEDF-ST \cite{Kemp2000}, and PHYS \cite{Ghassemi2018}.
-Further details for all datasets are provided in Appendix \ref{apd:A_datasets} and \ref{apd:A_consensus}.
-All recordings are resampled to 128 Hz and standardized using channel-wise robust scaling.
-Data splits are performed at the subject level.
+\paragraph{Datasets} The base models were pre-trained on several PSG datasets available from the National Sleep Research Resource (NSRR) \cite{Zhang2024}, spanning $\approx 220000$ hours of data from diverse populations.
+To prevent data leakage, NAPS models are trained on the hold out sets of the NSRR datasets, and on an independent dataset, unseen by the pre-trained models.
+Specifically, we use the Bern Sleep-Wake Registry (BSWR) \cite{Aellen2024}.
+Overall $9885$ PSG instances, corresponding to $\approx 80000$ hours, are employed for training.
+We ensure a strict separation between data splits by splitting data at the subject level, preventing recordings from the same individual from appearing in different splits.
+Additional out-of-domain (OOD) datasets, which were never seen during the training of either the frozen encoders or NAPS, are used for evaluation: the Danish Centre for Sleep Medicine database (DCSM) \cite{Perslev2021}, the Dreem Open Datasets (DOD-H \& DOD-O) \cite{Guillot2020}, the Sleep-EDF Expanded database (SEDF-SC \& SEDF-ST) \cite{Kemp2000}, and the PhysioNet/CinC 2018 dataset (PHYS) \cite{Ghassemi2018}.
+All recordings are resampled to a sampling rate of 128 Hz and scaled with channel-wise robust scaling.
+Further details are provided in Appendix \ref{apd:A_datasets}.
+The OOD setup reflects our intended use case: out-of-the-box deployment.
+The target end-user is not expected to train the meta-model or possess any locally annotated data.

+\paragraph{NAPS configurations} We test the NAPS module under intermediate and late fusion configurations.
+In the former, NAPS fuses sleep epoch embeddings extracted from base models, whereas in the latter, it processes the vectors of predicted sleep stages probabilities, which can be viewed as a blending approach \cite{Wolpert1992}.
+To distinguish between the two, we refer to the former as NAPS$_{R}$ (for \textbf{R}epresentations) and the latter as NAPS$_{P}$ (for \textbf{P}redictions).

+\paragraph{Role of meta-training data ablation} To isolate our contributions from the effect of increased data volume, we (i) restrict NAPS$_P$ meta-training to a 1\% subset of the BSWR dataset; (ii) retrain the U-Sleep$_{EEG}$ baseline on its original corpus combined with the full BSWR dataset (Appendix \ref{apd:A_data_ablation}).